 We have been working hard on opening River Access Sites since 2012.
 They are all now equipped with a kiosk and parking lot.
 There are now small brown kayak signs along NYS 19 helping you find the various locations also.
 From south to north the sites are as follows:

 The strategic plan for the Triple Divide Trail System promotes conservation, recreation, natural flood control, education, and economic development by means of greenways/conservation corridors with multi-use trails for hiking, bicycling, and other low-impact travel), blueways (water trails for canoes and kayaks), minimally-invasive riverside nature parks, and riparian buffers (streamside forests).
 This system will extend ca. 230 miles from Lake Ontario in Rochester, NY, to the Susquehanna River in Williamsport, PA, via the Genesee River, Pine Creek, and the triple continental divide.
 The plan was produced in consultation with agencies and groups in NY and PA, so its features already appear in state, regional, and other planning documents from both states.
 Many parts of this system are complete (e.g., Letchworth State Park, Pine Creek Trail in Pine Creek Gorge) or at an advanced stage of development (e.g., Genesee Valley Greenway, extensions of Pine Creek Trail).
 Connecting the entire series into a complete “Triple Divide Greenway” and adding more nature parks, blueway infrastructure, and riparian buffers is a long-term project.
 Please visit our sister site www.geneseeriverwilds.org for more information and to download the entire strategic plan.

 Board meetings are held on a monthly basis.
+During COVID-19 these meetings are being held utilizing Zoom video call technology.
 If you would like to attend the next meeting please contact us at 585-268-7472 or email@example.com to learn about the next time and location.

 ❑ Dew Drop $25